 - Place perforated growing tray inside the solid drip tray.
 Place both inside the optional carrying tray (sold separately).

-- Fill with half a bag of Wonder Soil® Organic Seedling Mix.
-Slowly add 2½–3 cups of water until expanded into a light and fluffy sowing medium.
+- Fill with seed-starting mix and wet until it is a light and fluffy sowing medium.
 Stir to aerate.

 - Sow according to each packet variety's seed depth and spacing recommendations.